 Epping: Buffalo Trails Museum

-Like many other North Dakota rural communities, the old Great Northern railway town of Epping (pop.
-100) has all but disappeared thanks to automobiles, changes in farming practices, the railway’s move to diesel instead of steam, and sundry other common complaints.
-Here, however, the rapidly vanishing Great Plains life ways have been partially preserved, thanks to the efforts of a local preacher who single-handedly preserved the abandoned buildings and artifacts as the Buffalo Trails Museum (701/859-4361, closed Mon., $5), which has grown to encompass almost the entire town.
+Like many other North Dakota rural communities, the old Great Northern Railway town of Epping (pop.
+115) has all but disappeared thanks to automobiles, changes in farming practices, the railroad’s move to diesel instead of steam, and sundry other common complaints.
+Here, however, the rapidly vanishing Great Plains lifeways have been partially preserved, thanks to the efforts of a local preacher who single-handedly preserved the abandoned buildings and artifacts as the Buffalo Trails Museum (701/859-4361 Tues.-Sun., summer, $5), which has grown to encompass almost the entire town.
 Main Street is still dusty dirt, lined by a general store, a hardware store, a pool hall, the Sons of Norway Hall, and other essential elements.
 Most of these old buildings have been converted to house an amazing array of animated dioramas (papier-mâché dummies dressed up like dentists and patients) and the usual old tools and other junk, but it’s a great place to stop.